• Skip to primary navigation

 Tips:

-• If using dried chickpeas, soak chickpeas with a 1 tsp of baking soda overnight, but do not cook with baking soda as this can result in a bitter flavour.
+• If using dried chickpeas, soak chickpeas with a 1 teaspoon of baking soda overnight, but do not cook with baking soda as this can result in a bitter flavour.
 Cook the dried chickpeas for 45 minutes to an hour, or until they are soft and almost falling apart.

 • Blending the garlic with the lemon juice and allowing it to sit helps to mellow the sharp bite of raw garlic.